renantb/memories-app/README.md

 Setup:
 - run ```npm i && npm start``` or ```yarn start``` for both client and server side to start the app

+## You can acess the project by this link: https://memoriesapp-1.netlify.app